Grevillea kedumbensis

 Grevillea kedumbensis is a species of flowering plant in the family Proteaceae and is endemic to a restricted locale in the Great Dividing Range in central New South Wales in Australia.
 It is a twiggy shrub with narrowly elliptic to egg-shaped leaves with the narrower end towards the base, and clusters of hairy green to cream-coloured flowers.

 Description

 Grevillea kedumbensis is a twiggy, lignotuber-forming shrub that typically grows to a height of 0.2–1 m 20 to 1 m high.
 The leaves are narrowly elliptic to egg-shaped with the narrower end towards the base, 10–30 mm long and 1–5 mm wide on a short petiole.
-The upper surface of the leaves is grainy and the lower surface covered with silky hairs.
+The upper surface of the leaves is grainy and the lower surface is covered with silky hairs.
 The flowers are arranged in groups of 12 to 20 on a silky-hairy rachis 2–5 mm long.
 The flowers are green to cream-coloured and hairy, the pistil 12.5–17.5 mm long and the style pink to dull red with a green tip.
-Flowering mainly occurs in winter and spring, though can occur at other times of year.
+Flowering mainly occurs in winter and spring, though it can occur at other times of the year.